Still keeping at it! These old school cake shops in Singapore and their legendary bakes have been around for a very

 5. Rich and Good Cake Shop

 Opened in 1997, the traditional cake shop’s menu reads like a blast from the past.
 Old-time favourites like walnut cakes and pandan chiffon cakes are available, but the main attraction?
 The Kaya Swiss roll.
 Unbelievably soft and generous with the filling, these babies are absolutely worth the wait in line.
-For more Swiss roll goodness, try the chocolate, green tea, red velvet or even durian flavours.
+For more Swiss roll goodness, try the chocolate, red velvet or even durian flavours.

 Rich and Good Cake Shop, multiple locations including Jewel Changi Airport and Bugis

 6. Jie Bakery & Confectionery

-If freshly baked traditional bread is what you crave, head here for bestsellers like sausage buns and rainbow bread (yes, the very ones you see sandwiching ice cream blocks at pushcart stalls).
+If freshly baked traditional bread is what you crave, head to this bakery in Tai Seng for bestsellers like sausage buns and rainbow bread (yes, the very ones you see sandwiching ice cream blocks at pushcart stalls).
 You can also get slices of thick, fluffy white bread spread with kaya, butter or peanut butter for a lovely breakfast.

 Jie Bakery & Confectionery, 123 Upper Paya Lebar Road, Singapore 534837

 7. Sing Hon Loong Bakery

 This family-run bakery has been around for over 50 years, standing strong while other businesses come and go.
 Known for its soft loaves of bread – handmade daily! – the goodies can be purchased with butter, kaya or peanut butter.
 Oh, and the brand used to supply bread to Ya Kun Kaya Toast, so you know it’s got standards.
 Also on the menu: Cream, red bean and coconut buns to take you on a stroll down memory lane.

 Sing Hon Loong Bakery, 4 Whampoa Drive, Singapore 327715